 The Punta Brava or Puerto de la Cruz Brave Point with its magnificent cliffs isn't only loved by locals, such as the hamlet's fishing folk who lives there.

 Tourists who have discovered this part of Puerto de la Cruz always return to this off the beaten track.
-Hence, it must be maintained which is the case right now.
+Hence, it must be maintained.
+That's the case now.

 Don't enter where you see this sign...